Reading Comprehension - A Whole School Approach:

 We also have synthetic phonics books in Foundation Stage and Key Stage One.

-The books are grouped to enable children to build on their reading skills, phonics and keyword knowledge, using the colour scheme below.
-The children work their way through these bands.
+The books are grouped to enable children to build on their reading skills, phonics and keyword knowledge, using a colour-based scheme.
+The children work their way through these colour levels.
 Children in Year One and above choose their own books from the shelves.

 We encourage the children to read a range of books from different reading schemes and different authors so that they become well read individuals.